 Monte Carone m.
 1621

 Monte Carone m.
 1621 is a massive rocky summit belonging to the Prealpi Bresciane and Gardesane and dominating the Garda Lake with exceptional views.
 It's the highest summit of the namesake subgroup.
-Apart in reason of the breathtaking summit views towards East over the mountains surrounding the Garda Lake, as Monte Baldo, and towards West over Adamello, Presanella and Brenta Dolomites, this mountain is really interesting to discover the important and well preserved remains of the First World War, built by the Italian command, placed on the former border between the Kingdom of Italy and the Austro-Hungarian Empire.
+This mountain is really interesting for discovering the important and well preserved remains of the First World War, built by the Italian command, placed on the former border between the Kingdom of Italy and the Austro-Hungarian Empire.
+Another highlight are the breathtaking summit views towards East over the mountains surrounding the Lago di Garda, as Monte Baldo, and towards West over Adamello, Presanella and Brenta Dolomites.

 Monte Carone area was transformed into a large military complex: the aim was to block the road to eventual Austrian sorties onto Garda Lake western area.
 The remnants of this Italian military citadel still rise on the summit.